Proof of Reserves in Crypto Lending: Why It Matters

 Look for:

-- Merkle tree verification — can you personally verify that your balance is included?
+- Merkle tree verification — can you personally verify inclusion?

-- On-chain wallet publication — does the platform publish wallet addresses you can independently check?
+- On-chain wallet publication — can you independently check addresses?

-- Asset coverage — does the attestation cover all customer assets or only a subset?
+- Asset coverage — does attestation cover all customer assets?

 Cross-Reference with Other Signals

-- Track record — how long has the platform operated without incident?
+- Track record — operational history without incident?

 Be Skeptical of Marketing Claims